Map of Interest Features

 Description of the Interest Features and their Current Condition

 The site is a Special Area of Conservation designated in April 2005.

 The site is notified for the following features:

 - Mudflats and sandflats not covered by seawater at low tide.
 (Intertidal mudflats and sandflats)

 - Grey seal Halichoerus grypus

-Further details of these interest features can be found in the draft Conservation Advice package for this site.
+Further details of these interest features can be found in the Conservation Advice package for this site.

 The reefs within the Berwickshire and North Northumberland Coast SAC are some of the most diverse in the North Sea.
 They include areas of intertidal rocky shore, areas of cobbles, vertical rock walls, horizontal ledges, areas of broken bedrock and boulder fields.
 The majority of reefs are found in the subtidal zone below the low water mark.

 The English section of the SAC has several characteristic, sandy bays including Budle Bay, Beadnell Bay and Embleton Bay.
 These beaches are relatively exposed, fairly uniform in nature and support many marine invertebrates.

 Sea caves are found throughout the SAC but are more dominant in the northern section.
 They are associated with areas of reef and include tunnels or caverns in the intertidal and subtidal zones.
 Caves vary in size from only a few metres to more extensive systems which may extend hundreds of metres into the rock.
 They are typically colonised by encrusting animals but can also support shade-tolerant algae near the entrance.